cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 The emulator is pretty stable, but you may encounter situations in which it crashes.
-This may be due to a bug in the emulator, or due to the way POSE and CloudpilotEmu interact with PalmOS for installing software, backing up databases, setting the hotsync name and similar tasks.
+This may be due to a bug in the emulator, or due to the way CloudpilotEmu interact with PalmOS for installing software, backing up databases, setting the hotsync name and similar tasks.

 If the emulator crashes CloudpilotEmu will stop immediately and show you a dialog